Welasco/AKSDNSPrivateZoneAutoLinkHUBVNet/README.md

 ## 1. Introduction

 [Hub and spoke architectures](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) are commonly used to deploy networks in Azure.
 In many of these deployments, DNS settings in the spoke VNets are configured to reference a central DNS forwarder to allow for on-premises and Azure-based DNS resolution.
-When deploying an AKS cluster into such a networking environment, there are some special considerations that must be taken into account.
+When deploying a private AKS cluster into such a networking environment, there are some special considerations that must be taken into account.

 ![Private cluster hub and spoke](media/aks-private-hub-spoke.png)